manish021124/gyapu-clone/README.md

 # gyapu-clone

-This is an e-commerce site.
+This is a frontend boiler plate of e-commerce site.

 Original site: https://www.gyapu.com/